 - What will it cost?
 Possibly starting around $799 (£799, AU$1,249)

 Mac Mini 2019 release date

-It took Apple four years to release the 2018 update, so it’s hard to know if it will actually release a Mac mini 2019.
+It took Apple four years to release the 2018 update, so it’s hard to know if it will release a Mac mini in 2019 at all.
 In fact, we may have to wait until a new MacBook Air or Mac Pro refresh.
 Still, if a new Mac mini does release this year, it probably won’t happen until October, when it typically reveals new Mac releases.

 At least that’s how it played out last year, when the company broke the news of the Mac Mini 2018 at the Apple Event in late October, with the mini desktop hitting the shelves a few days later in November.

-Again, whether Apple will release a 2019 Mac Mini model is still speculation at this point, but we’ll update this story once we hear anything more concrete.
+If so, this will put it right around the same time as macOS Catalina will be made available to users, which means you will be enjoying the Mac mini 2019 alongside macOS' cool new features like Sidecar, Voice Control and Screentime.
+But again, whether Apple will release a 2019 Mac Mini model is pure speculation at this point, but we’ll update this story once we hear anything more concrete.
 Keep your eyes peeled.